Triangle Summer Movie Deals for Families

 • Free Morning Movies

 Free, kid friendly movie screened at 10 a.m. every first and third Tuesday in May and June at the Halle Cultural Arts Center.
 Most films will be animated.
 Attendees may bring their own snacks.
-May 21 will feature The Incredibles.
 Call 919-249-1120 for the movie title of the week.

 • Free Friday Night Flicks

-A family movie will be shown at the Century Center on Friday, May 31, free of charge.
-Ice Age-Continental Drift will play at 6:00 p.m. for general audiences.
-A movie for older youth and adults, The Avengers, will be shown immediately afterwards at 8:30 p.m.
+A family movie will be shown at the Century Center on Friday, May 30, free of charge.
+Disney's Frozen (rated PG) will play at 7:00 p.m.
+Doors open at 6:30- come enjoy the Princess Photo Booth, snowball games, crafts, and giveaways!
 Families can bring blankets and picnics.
 Children under 12 must have a parent or guardian present to be admitted.
-Limited concessions will be for sale, only cash will be accepted.
+All ages are admitted; no registration is required.
+Contact Carrboro's Recreation & Parks Department at 919-918-7364 for more information.

 • Movies by Moonlight

-Outdoor movies on select Friday nights at the Koka Booth Amphitheatre from May 10 until Aug.
-30. These events are free for children 12 and under and $3 for general admission.
+Outdoor movies at the Koka Booth Amphitheatre on select Thursdays, Fridays and Saturdays from May 16 until Aug.
+23. These events are free for children 12 and under and $3 for general admission.
 Families are encouraged to bring picnics as well as blankets or chairs.
-G and PG rated movies will attract families of all kinds while movies for more mature audiences offer the opportunity for date night on a budget.
-Gates open at 7 p.m., movies start at dusk.
+PG rated movies will attract families of all kinds while movies for more mature audiences offer the opportunity for date night on a budget.
+Movie starts at dusk (approximately 8:30 p.m.) and the gates open at 7 p.m.
 A portion of the profits will benefit WakeMed Children's Hospital.
 Tickets can be bought at the Amphitheater Box Office at the event.
 For movies titles, ratings and dates, see Booth Amphitheatre's webpage.

 • Summer Kids Series